onensensy/CurrencyConverter/README.md

 # CurrencyConverter
-A simple currency converter for the terminal that gets rates directly from the internet
+A simple currency converter for the terminal that gets rates directly from the internet and converts them to a chosen currency